Table of contents

 What is in-flow translation and why is it important?

-The In-flow Translation service allows for the receipt of both FIN MT and ISO 20022 MX, also referred to as multi-format.
+The in-flow translation service allows for the receipt of both FIN MT and ISO 20022 MX, also referred to as multi-format.
 This approach aims to facilitate the integration in the receiver's application environment in cases where not all applications can (yet) support the ISO 20022 MX format.
 In-flow translation refers to the translation done centrally at Swift.
-The outcome of such translation is a multi-format message delivered to the receiver.
-Note that In-flow translation is a point-to-point service, designed to operate from MX to MT format, not the other way around.
+The outcome of such translation is a multi-format MX message delivered to the receiver.
+Note that in-flow translation is a point-to-point service, designed to translate from MX to MT format, not the other way around.

-The In-flow Translation service will continue to include the MT translation as part of multi-format MX messages that are delivered through Transaction Manager as ISO 20022 MX.
+The In-flow translation service will continue to include the MT translation as part of multi-format MX messages that are delivered through Transaction Manager.

-Transaction Manager will introduce end-to-end transaction manangement features on top of Swift's messaging services.
-It introduces a system of records by maintening a transaction copy and applies business rules across messages related to the same transaction using the same UETR.
-It mediates between users of different protocols and formats to protect the end-to-end integrity of transaction data – even when intermediaries that still rely on MT are part of an ISO 20022 originated transaction.
+Transaction Manager will introduce end-to-end transaction management features on top of Swift's messaging services.
+It introduces a system of records by maintaining a transaction copy and applies business rules across messages related to the same transaction using the same UETR.
+It mediates between users of different protocols and formats to protect the end-to-end integrity of transaction data – even when intermediaries that still rely on MT are part of an ISO 20022-originated transaction.

-What messages are in scope of the In-flow Translation service and when are they live?
+What are the messages in scope of the In-flow Translation service?

 The messages listed in the table below are in scope of the In-flow Translation service.
 In-flow translation is gradually made available on FINplus services as per below schedule:

 - Pilot future: November 2021

 - Live: August 2022 (on an opt-in basis), 20 March 2023 for all FINplus users.

 Refer to "Appendix A" from the "In-Flow service overview document.